Alauddin Khalji's conquest of Ranthambore: Aftermath

-According to the 16th century historian Firishta, Alauddin's army captured the fort on 10 July 1301.
+According to the 16th-century historian Firishta, Alauddin's army captured the fort on 10 July 1301.
 However, the Jain author Nayachandra dates this conquest to two days later in his Hammira Mahakavya.
 According to Nayachandra, Jaja continued to offer resistance for two more days after Hammira's death, which may explain this discrepancy.

 In the fort, Alauddin found the Mongol rebel Muhammad Shah lying wounded.
 Alauddin asked Muhammad Shah what he would do if pardoned and saved.
 Muhammad Shah replied that he would kill Alauddin and appoint Hammira's son as the new king.
 An angry Alauddin ordered Muhammad Shah to be trampled by an elephant.
 However, later he ordered Muhammad Shah to be buried with honour because he appreciated the dead man's courage and loyalty.

 Alauddin ordered punishments for Ratipala and Ranamalla, who had deserted Hammira to join him.
 Ratipala was flayed alive, while Ranamalla and his followers were killed.
 Alauddin argued that these people had not been loyal to their earlier master, so he did not expect them to be loyal to him.

 The victors destroyed the Vaghabhatta (Bahar Deo) temple and other buildings on the fort premises.
 Before returning to Delhi, Alauddin gave the control of the fort to Ulugh Khan.
 However, the local public hated Ulugh Khan so much that he decided not to go beyond the suburbs of Ranthambore.

 Later in the late 1320s, it was captured by Rana Hammir Singh of Mewar.
 It passed on to Hada Chauhans in the 1470s.
 Mughals captured it after a siege in 1568.
-It eventually came under Jaipur kingdom in 17th century.
+It eventually came under Jaipur kingdom in the 17th century.